corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/release-notes/_index.md

 title: Release notes
 ---

 The Corda 5 Developer Preview, released on 27 September 2021, showcases the core features of the upcoming Corda 5.0 release to invite feedback.
-These include:
+Intended for local deployment, experimental development, and testing only, this preview includes:

 - A [Modular API](xxx).
 Corda's core API module has been split into packages and versioned.
-You can experiment with this using [updated code samples](xxx).
+Learn about [key APIs] and [Corda Services], and find new [API reference documentation].
+Test it out with [updated code samples](xxx).

 - [Dependency upgrades](xxx) to Gradle 6, Java 11, and Kotlin 1.4.
+This enables the latest Gradle CorDapp packaging plugins, letting you create CorDapps faster.

 - Node interaction upgrades.
 You can [interface with a node using HTTP](xxx) and [auto-generate CorDapp endpoints](xxx).